helpvisa/simple_region_allocator/README.md

 # Simple Region Allocator
-No-nonsense region / stack allocator for your C and C++ projects.
+Basic region / stack allocator for your C and C++ projects.

 ## Using the Library
 Include `region.h` in every file that it's needed.
 Make sure to include